py-cu/py-cu.github.com/_posts/2014-07-07-General-Meeting.md

 layout: default
 category: events
 title: General meeting
-slug: Join us for our June meeting!
+slug: Join us for our July meeting!
 ---

 ### When